Mark-MDO47/expts_grove_vision_ai_v2/README.md

 ### Use SenseCraft AI to deploy the model
 [Top](#expts_grove_vision_ai_v2 "Top")<br>
-With the converted model, we can now use the SenseCraft AI platform to flash it to the Vision AI V2 device.
+With the converted model, we can now use the SenseCraft AI platform to flash it to the Vision-AI V2 device.

-1. Connect the Grove Vision AI V2 to your computer using a USB-C cable.
+1. Connect the Grove Vision-AI V2 to your computer using a USB-C cable.
 1. Navigate to the SenseCraft AI Model Assistant webpage in your browser.
-1. In the web interface, click on Device Workspace, then select Grove - Vision AI V2.
+1. In the web interface, click on Device Workspace, then select Grove - Vision-AI V2.
-1. Click the Connect button and select the serial port for the Vision AI V2 device from the pop-up window.
+1. Click the Connect button and select the serial port for the Vision-AI V2 device from the pop-up window.
 1. After connecting, select the option to Upload Custom AI Model.
 1. You will be prompted to provide the model name, your  model file, and the list of labels used for your dataset.
 1. Click Send Model to begin the upload process.
 The flashing can take several minutes.
 [1] [5] [6] [7]